 ComputationalThinking.org provides people in all stages of education and employment with tailored resources necessary to implement computational thinking in everyday life.
 As world leaders in computation, we provide a supportive learning environment that helps people solve the complex problems of today, using a new, methodical approach centered on computers and embracing human creativity.
 We believe this way of thinking builds on the new powers of automation and will enable humans to become an ever-more-potent force in today's and tomorrow's world.

-ComputationalThinking.org uses its own lexicon to describe the four steps of computational thinking, upon which its resources are based: define, translate, compute and interpret.
+ComputationalThinking.org uses its own lexicon to describe the four steps of computational thinking, upon which its resources are based: define, abstract, compute and interpret.
 All educational material—including interactive materials and tailored training courses—is based on active problem-solving, by marking out the principal problem and leading the user through the four steps in order to find a solution.